 - Vacuum-seal the Bag: Add the seasoned potatoes into a zip-lock bag and arrange in a single layer.
 I also added the sous vide weight to help weigh down the bag so that it won’t float in the water bath.
 (Make sure to arrange in one layer.
 If your bag is not large enough, use multiple bags).

 - Seal the bag using the “water displacement” technique or a vacuum sealer.
 (Just seal all but one corner of the bag.
 Slowly place it in the water bath, and make sure everything below the zip-line is covered by water.
 Then seal the rest of the bag.)
+Feel free to use a vacuum sealer if you have one.

 - In a large skillet over medium-high heat, add the remaining 1/2 tablespoon olive oil.